kabilan1290/DVEAA/README.md

 ## 🏥 JoyBoy Healthcare Platform

-**JoyBoy Healthcare** is a role-based, AI-integrated healthcare simulation platform built for **security research, AI testing, and red-team learning**.
+**JoyBoy Healthcare** is a role-based, AI-integrated healthcare simulation platform built for **Vulnerability Testing**.
 It showcases how modern LLMs can be integrated into enterprise systems — and where they can be exploited.

 ---